 Predatory journals are publications that purport to be from scholarly publishing houses, but have little or no editorial oversight or peer review.
 They exist in order to extract the Article Processing Charge (APC) that is so ubiquitous in Open Access journals.
-They continue to exist because publishing is moving towards APCs, and there is little difference between what they do and some supposedly ‘legitimate’ journals.
-For example, some definitions of predatory journals include that their APCs far exceed their publishing costs, but this can now certainly be said of some legitimate journals.
+They continue to exist because for-profit publishing is moving towards APCs, and there is little difference between what they do and some supposedly ‘legitimate’ journals.
+For example, some definitions of predatory journals include that their APCs far exceed their publishing costs, but this can now certainly be said of many legitimate journals (Grossmann & Brembs, 2021).

 This is a surprisingly difficult question to answer.
 Predatory journals have become so sophisticated at what they do, that it can be very difficult to determine whether or not they are legitimate.
+Some have managed to get themselves listed on the curated databases like PubMed and Scopus Cortegiani et al. (2020).
 Moreover, their electronically published journals can create new titles faster than the time that it takes to check that they are legitimate.
 An example of a publisher in the grey zone is Hindawi, that were once considered predatory but were later removed from Beall’s list.
 At the time of writing, I considered that Hindawi still had some questionable practices and so suggested continuing to avoid them.
-However, in a new (January 2021) twist, Wiley (a well respected publisher) (acquired Hindawi for USD 298 million Michael, 2021) (yes folks, your science is big business because of the big profits that Wiley expect to make out of you and your tax paying funders).
+However, in a new (January 2021) twist, Wiley (a respected publisher) (acquired Hindawi for USD 298 million Michael, 2021) (yes folks, your science is big business because of the big profits that Wiley expect to make out of you and your tax paying funders).
 This news goes to show how quickly the publishing world is reacting to the new world of Open Access (limitless numbers of titles), but also how some publishers intend to dominate the market and maintain their stranglehold on scientific publishing.
+An interesting footnote is that in March 2021, Web of Science de-listed 50 journals for failing to meet their criteria on quality, among them 19 Hindawi journals.

 Most academics have an interaction with predatory journals through email.
 Indeed, the numbers of emails that academics are spammed with is astounding (VanDenBerg et al., 2021), and while the best advice is to use a spam filter, I still find that too many legitimate emails go there too.
 These spamming emails from predatory publishers are not straight forward and seek to manipulate the reader into submitting a manuscript (Bett, 2020).
-Moreover, predatory journals target the most vulnerable in the community, poorer researchers who do not have English as their first language are deliberately targeted Lund & Wang (2020).
+Moreover, predatory journals target the most vulnerable in the community, poorer researchers who do not have English as their first language are deliberately targeted (Bett, 2020; Lund & Wang, 2020).

 However, help is at hand.
 There are some definite ways that you can determine whether you are choosing a legitimate journal.
 Here are my five steps to take to safeguard your submission against a predator.